b3nn0/hassio-addon-ism7mqtt/README.md

 # Important, if some entities are unavailable
 The ISM7 Module is easily overwhelmed when monitoring hundreds of parameters.
-This can result in temporary connection drops, or some parameters bein unavailable/not being updated.
+This can result in temporary connection drops, or some parameters being unavailable/not being updated.

 Possible solutions have been found:
 - Reduce load on the microcontroller by disabling the connection to the Wolf portal
-- Manually disable a bunch of parameters you don't need anyway.
+- Manually disable a bunch of parameters you don't need anyway

 To do so, click on parameters you don't need and note their device and parameter ID:
 ![image](https://github.com/zivillian/ism7mqtt/assets/1858945/c9c685d7-cdcd-40cd-a906-1d7eb61a8a7e)

 Then use a text editor addon to modify the "config/ism7-parameters-Wolf.json" (or similar, depending on the device name) and remove either a complete device section, or individual parameters.
 These parameters will then not be queried any more, so more important updates work correctly.
-(Starting with the next version, these parameters will also be removed from HA automatically.
-Just ignore them for now).
+The removed parameters will disappear in Home Assistant on next restart.